UCL/Pain.Impact.Measures/ELSA Models/IRT-supplementary-materia.md

 # References

+- Asún, R. A., Rdz-Navarro, K., & Alvarado, J. M. (2017).
+The sirens’ call in psychometrics: the invariance of IRT models.
+Theory & Psychology, 27(3), 389-406.
 - Baur, T., & Lukes, D. (2009).
 An evaluation of the IRT models through Monte Carlo simulation.
 UW-L Journal of Undergraduate Research, 12(1-7).